 The data and information used throughout the SFRA process is the most up-to-date data available at the time of writing.
 Once new, updated, or further information becomes available, South Oxfordshire and Vale of White Horse should look to update this SFRA.
 The Level 1 SFRA should be maintained as a 'live' entity that is updated as and when required (when new modelling or flood risk information becomes available or when there are changes in national policy).
-South Oxfordshire and Vale of White Horse can decide to update the SFRA and the EA and LLFA as statutory consultees on local plans can also advise on when an update is required to inform the local plan evidence base.
+South Oxfordshire and Vale of White Horse on local plans can also advise on when an update is required to inform the local plan evidence base.